Real Heroes for Real Men

 You might also be interested in reading the story of Nate Saint by his son Steve, in Jungle Pilot: The Story of Nate Saint.

-You can watch Torchlighters movie about Jim Elliot for kids.
+You can watch Through Gates of Splendor on Amazone Prime Video, a personal video narrated by Elizabeth Elliot.
+There is also a Torchlighters movie about Jim Elliot for kids.

 This young preacher from North Carolina would go on to spend his life preaching the gospel and would be responsible for the salvation of thousands of souls.
 The Billy Graham Evangelistic Association has a documentary on YouTube: